Wild Garlic (aka Ramsons) And What To Do With It

 Keeping wild garlic

 Wild garlic leaves will keep in an airtight container in the fridge for a couple of days, or in a glass with some water in the fridge for a little longer.
-You can also freeze wild garlic leaves.
+Wild garlic leaves don’t freeze brilliantly, the delicate taste is lost and the colour goes murky.

 You can buy wild garlic infused vinegar (or you could try making your own – follow a similar method to that used for rhubarb vinegar).